Tyrnhaw Tournament Logo

 Correct Response: Parry & Riposte

-The defender correctly parries the attack and *immediately* launches a counter-attack (riposte) without hesitation.
+The defender correctly parries the attack and immediately launches a riposte without hesitation.
 Priority is transferred to the defender for the riposte.
-Source
+The riposte may be direct, indirect, or compound, but any remise must hit one tempo before the final action of a compound riposte.

 Phase 3: Special Conditions & Resolutions